SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 • Wear whatever feels comfortable and allows you to move freely.
 We recommend layers so you can adjust for comfort.
 All necessary equipment and props are provided at our studio, with extensive modifications available to accommodate different bodies and movement preferences.

-• While Pilates can't eliminate all perimenopause or menopause symptoms, research shows resistance training is more effective than many other interventions for managing musculoskeletal changes.
-Pilates can also support sleep quality, mood changes, cognitive function, bone health, and energy management.
-However, it's important to have realistic expectations—exercise is a powerful tool, but not a magic solution for every symptom.
+• While Pilates or any exercise modality can't eliminate perimenopause or menopause symptoms, research supports progressive resistance training in managing musculoskeletal health and overall wellbeing.
+Exercise can support sleep quality, mood changes, cognitive function, muscle strength, bone density, and energy management.

 • Yes.
 Many clients start Pilates during perimenopause.
 We tailor everything to your experience level and current symptoms, adapting as your needs change with appropriate progression techniques.

-• Our perimenopause and menopause-focused sessions specifically address the physiological changes of these transitions, with particular attention to bone health, temperature regulation, energy management, and education about how physical changes during this time can influence movement patterns and comfort.
+• Our perimenopause and menopause-focused sessions draw particular attention to bone health, muscle strength, temperature regulation, energy management, and education about how physical changes during this time can influence movement patterns and comfort.